2025-05-20

 You have a residence permit in Sweden as a person in need of protection, and want to move back to your country of origin or to another country where you have the right to live.
+This is also called voluntary repatriation.

-The information on this page is for people who have a residence permit as a refugee or a person in need of protection, on the grounds of exceptionally distressing circumstances, or as a family member of a person with one of these permits.
+The information on this page is for people who have a residence permit as a refugee or a person in need of protection, or on the grounds of exceptionally distressing circumstances, or as a family member of a person with one of these permits.

 A residence permit is usually only valid in the country in which it was granted.
 Therefore, if you want to move to or start working in another EU country, you must apply for a new residence permit or work permit there, and the rules may vary depending on the country.
 You cannot apply for asylum in another country if you have already been granted protection in Sweden.